UMD: A Globally Connected University

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 The Language Center provides semester Spanish courses for international students who wish to learn Spanish or improve their knowledge at Leganes campus.
-These courses will take place from mid February until the end of April and they consist of 40 hours.
-Please, visit this website for further information.
+These 40 hour courses will take place from mid February until the end of April.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Universidad Carlos III de Madrid will be converted as follows:

 |Universidad Carlos III de Madrid Credits||UMD Credits|

 The chart above was last approved by the UMD Transfer Credit Committee on March 27, 2014.

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.

 Students needing to take extraordinary exams at Carlos III may be required to remain within or return to Spain during June.

 UMD engineering students utilize a housing agency with expertise in student accommodations in Madrid.
 Students will be requested to provide preferences for cost and location.
 For risk management purposes, students are expected to use the provided housing services.
 The Office of Global Engineering Leadership will cover this in the pre-departure orientation and will assist you with securing your housing in Madrid.
 Students have the option of staying in a shared flat with other students, or an individual flat.